|FREE (or almost Free)

 what is needed.
 Once you hang up they cannot call you back!

-real Prepaid wireless plans than can cost about $3 a month and maybe
+real Prepaid wireless plans than cost about $3 a month and

 less!
-Just don't expect to get a lot for a buck.
+Don't expect to get a lot for a buck.

 of the best low-cost plans is T-Mobile Prepaid.